 The Naked Running Band comes in 12 different sizes based on waist sizes in inches/cm making for a really accurate fit and although this running belt doesn’t come with a soft flask for your water, it can carry one – or two 500ml bottles!

-The Naked Running Band is a great choice of running belt for carrying a phone – it uses four-way stretch to store your essentials, and can fit any model of the newest large format smart phones.
+The Naked Running Band is one of the most popular running belts for runners wanting to carry a phone with them – it uses four-way stretch to store your essentials, and can fit any model of the newest large format smart phones.

 Two silicone-backed elastic straps at the rear (or front depending on how you prefer to wear it) can secure your jacket or running poles.